Belgium, Destinations, Luxembourg, Netherlands, Packing Lists, Style, Travel, Travel Tips

 Don’t be fooled by the sunny day and the fact that I’m carrying my sweater here – this day in Luxembourg was cold.
 I’d just warmed up enough after climbing up and down the hilly city to remove my sweater, but I needed it off and on throughout the day.

-FINAL THOUGHTS ON PACKING FOR TWO WEEKS IN A CARRY-ON
+FINAL THOUGHTS ON PACKING FOR TWO WEEKS IN EUROPE IN A CARRY-ON

 If you told me to pack a suitcase for Europe and we’d be leaving tomorrow, I’d use this as a reference and pack all of the same items over again, save for perhaps my skirt and jumpsuit.
 A mostly-black color palette doesn’t do it for many people, but it’s my total comfort zone, and ultimately my goal with packing for a trip is to make getting dressed a mindless practice.
 I have limited time in a destination, after all – why waste it on deciding what to wear?